nus-cs2113-AY2021S2/tp/docs/team/8kdesign.md

 ### Contributions to Developer Guide:

 1. Created the architecture diagram, as well as sequence diagrams for storage.
-   > I was assigned to do the architecture diagram from the developer
-   >'s guide for the design section.
+   > I was assigned to do the architecture diagram for the design section.
 In the design section, I also did the part relating to storage.
 For the implementation section, I did the part on loading and storing of data, including the sequence diagrams in it.
 1. Added instruction for manual testing.
    > I did the section on manual testing.
 1. Converted developer guide from Google Docs into Markdown.